autovance/code-interview/lib/set-1/2-fee-filter/README.md

 ## Fee Filter

-The goal of this function is to filter fees that would be applied to a vehicle.
+> The purpose of this function is to filter fees that would apply to a vehicle.

-We have three attributes in a vehicle:
+> We have three attributes in a vehicle:
-  1. Model ID
+>  1. Model ID
-  2. Province ID
+>  2. Province ID
-  3. Vehicle Type
+>  3. Vehicle Type

-For the purposes of this test, what each attribute contains doesn't matter, as long as it is consistent.
+> For the purposes of this test, what each attribute contains doesn't matter,
+> as long as they are consistent.

+Create the function to do this, and write tests to ensure it's correct.

+### Goals

 The feeFilter function should:
   1. Filter any fees that do not match any of the three attributes
   2. Include any fees that match the attributes
   3. If an attribute is null, it does not count towards the filter

+### Example

 This would mean, if we have vehicle: